Melty Blood: Melty Blood Actress Again Current Code

+Remake Timeline

 Melty Blood: Type Lumina

 Melty Blood: Type Lumina is the fifth game in the series.
-It also serves as a reboot of the series, and takes place in the new continuity established by Tsukihime -A piece of blue glass moon-, the first entry of the Tsukihime remake series.
+It also serves as the first installment of Melty Blood remake timeline series, which itself takes place in the new continuity established by Tsukihime -A piece of blue glass moon-, the first entry of the Tsukihime remake series, as well as direct prequel Witch on the Holy Night.
 As such, it shares the remake's modernized setting, revised designs, exclusive characters, and story changes.
 The visuals and mechanics of the game were also redone from the ground up.
 It was released worldwide on PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows on September 30, 2021.

+Melty Blood: Twi-Lumina

+Melty Blood: Twi-Lumina is the sixth game in the series overall and the second entry of the Melty Blood remake entry which depicted in Tsukihime remake series.
+It serves as a remake equivalent to a fan-disc game spin-off of Tsukihime series, Kagetsu Tohya in which a character Len serve as its main heroine.
+This game also improves the gameplay from Type-Lumina.
+It is set to be released worldwide on April 22, 2027 for PlayStation 5 and Nintendo Switch 2, other than PlayStation 4, Xbox One, Microsoft Windows and Nintendo Switch.

 Reception

 Destructoid concluded their review with "Nearly 14 years after first bursting onto the scene, Melty Blood has aged to the point of near-perfection.
 While a few aspects of the package leave something to be desired, the fact remains that, at its core, this is a supreme fighter with a diverse roster and deep, compelling mechanics that merit your attention."

 Melty Blood Act Cadenza has been featured at the international fighting game tournament Tougeki in 2006, 2007, and 2008, but was not present at the 2009 Tougeki.
 Melty Blood Actress Again was featured at the Evolution Championship Series 2010 tournament after winning a poll, beating titles such as Street Fighter III: 3rd Strike.